Youth World Cup

 The American Quarter Horse Youth World Cup is an international event that is held every two years and is hosted by a different country each time.
 The 2012 Youth World Cup was held in Kreuth, Germany, and the 2014 Youth World Cup was hosted by Bryan/College Station, Texas.

 American Quarter Horse youth competitors from around the world will flock to Tamworth, New South Wales, June 23 to July 3 for an international showdown in the form of the 2016 American Quarter Horse Youth World Cup.

-Throughout the competition, each country will ride for gold medals in cutting, reining, horsemanship, western pleasure, trail, western riding, hunt seat equitation, hunter under saddle and showmanship.
+Throughout the competition, each country will ride for gold medals in cutting, reining, horsemanship, ranch riding, trail, western riding, hunt seat equitation, hunter under saddle and showmanship.

 While at the event, five youth plus one coach and manager from each country will take part in educational seminars, discipline clinics, leadership training and, finally, competition.
 Five additional youth from each country are invited by each international affiliate to attend the education and leadership portion of the week's events and to cheer on their teammates.